All Episodes

 This is 101 socialism and its long history of miserable failure.

-And it's it's why I am a conservative.
+And it's why I am a conservative.

-No freedom, liberty, less bureaucracy, lower taxes, energy independence.
+No, freedom, liberty, less bureaucracy, lower taxes, energy independence.

 Those three things, that triangle created jobs and opportunities for every American.